-retracts, a large CARA is often found south of the LC while one anticyclone is often found south of Cuba when the LC expands (not shown).
+Androulidakis et al. (2021) named the anticyclones south of the Yucatan Channel, CARibbean Anticyclones (CARAs), and, as in their study, we note that when the LC retracts, a large CARA is often found south of the LC while one anticyclone is often found south of Cuba when the LC expands (not shown).
 Here, we go one step further by documenting the origin and fate of these eddies.
 To do this, we track the eddies entering the area depicted by a polygon (in gray in Figure 10).
-Figure 10) shows that the CARAs 385 originate mainly from two distinct areas, Caribbean Sea (black trajectories) and an area between the northwestern tip of the main island of Cuba and the Isle of Youth (blue trajectories).
+Figure 10 shows that the CARAs originate mainly from two distinct areas, Caribbean Sea (black trajectories) and an area between the northwestern tip of the main island of Cuba and the Isle of Youth (blue trajectories).
 Most of the anticyclones exit north into the GoM (green trajectories), but a small portion recirculates within the Caribbean Sea (black trajectories).
-In both simulations, there are more anticyclonic eddies entering the polygon than exiting which 390 indicates that merging events occur prior to entering the GoM.
+In both simulations, there are more anticyclonic eddies entering the polygon than exiting which indicates that merging events occur prior to entering the GoM.
 As already stated, there are more anticyclonic eddies entering the GoM in VarBC than in ClimBC since eddies can enter the southern boundary in VarBC via the open boundary conditions.
-We do find that anticyclonic eddies entering the GoM are somewhat linked to an increase in the LC area as shown in Table 4, but overall there is no obvious correlation between the 395 LC dynamics and the eddies entering or exiting the GoM.
+We do find that anticyclonic eddies entering the GoM are somewhat linked to an increase in the LC area as shown in Table 4, but overall there is no obvious correlation between the LC dynamics and the eddies entering or exiting the GoM.
 However, it is worth noting that, from the blue trajectories in Figure 10, more eddies appear to drift from east to west (entering) that the inverse (exiting) the polygon, suggesting that the CARAs upstream of the GoM discussed by Androulidakis et al. (2021) mainly leave this area to enter the GoM.
-400

-5. Discussion and summary
+4 Discussion and summary

 In this study, we document the impact of boundary conditions (BC) on the the Loop Current (LC) evolution and associated LC eddy (LCE) formation.
-The importance of inflow variability on the LC retracted and extended phase is demonstrated by comparing two multi-decadal GoM simulations, identical except for their open boundary conditions (climatological versus variable).
+The importance of inflow variability on the LC retracted and extended phases is demonstrated by comparing two multi-decadal GoM simulations, identical except for their open boundary conditions (climatological versus variable).
 We show that the addition of daily interannual variability does eliminate the unrealistically long period of LC retracted phases found in the climatological simulations (Dukhovskoy et al., 2015).